 Bullying is unwanted physical, verbal, or other aggressive behavior by an individual or a group against another individual that causes distress or harm.
-Typically it involves an imbalance of power (due to size, age, even popularity) and either has been repeated or is likely to happen again.
+This may include social bullying, which is intentionally hurting someone's reputation or relationships.
+Bullying typically involves an imbalance of power (due to size, age, even popularity) and either has been repeated or is likely to happen again.